virtual-ben/content-leader-portfolio/content/project/best-practices.md

 ### The Benefits
 To borrow an analogy from the restaurant industry, our monthly best practices meeting opened lines of communication between the front of the house (sales engineers, account managers, technical support engineers), and the back of the house (development engineers, content authors).
 Increasing the amount of contact between these groups enablex us to respond better to customer needs.

 Customers receive timely recommendations on the changing threat landscape.
-The most helpful and most valuable recommendations graduate to best practices, and are included in our product documentation.
+The most helpful and most valuable recommendations graduate to best practices and are included in our product documentation.